TG Universes & Series:

 “…To Germany!”
 Gaby added after a short, but calculated pause.

-Taking her cue from her daughter, Jenny summarized the reasons for the move.
+Following-up on her daughter’s comment, Jenny summarized the reasons for the move.

-Jenny’s remarks had the impact of a bomb!
-Silence engulfed the room as the kids realised that they all played a part in literally forcing Gaby from their midst.
+Jenny’s final comment had the impact of a bomb!
+Silence engulfed the room as the kids realized that they all played a part in literally forcing Gaby from their midst.

-Clearly shaken by news of the move, Clive was the first to speak.
+Clearly shaken by news of the pending move, Clive was the first to speak.

-“I’m sorry I reacted as I did … Drrrumm …Gaby.
-I just never thought … friends?” his voice trailed off.
+“I’m sorry I reacted as I did … ummm …Gaby.
+It never occured … still friends?” his voice trailed off.

 Gaby weakly nodded and he walked over to where she stood.
 Without thinking about it, he threw his arms around her and gave her a long hug.